What an AI Receptionist Actually Does

 Where the actual ROI shows up

 The math is less about call volume and more about answer rate.
 Most independent practices answer around 60–70% of inbound calls during business hours and essentially zero after hours.
 Industry data on missed-call recovery rates is brutal: once a caller goes to voicemail, fewer than 20% call back, and fewer than 30% answer when you try them.
-A lead that costs you $40 to generate through ads evaporates if nobody picks up.
+A lead that costs you $40 to generate through ads evaporates if nobody picks up — and in a specialty practice, the new-patient visit behind that lead is worth $300-$500 before any follow-on treatment.

 Bring your answer rate from 65% to 98%.
 That alone pays for the service several times over at most practices we work with.